Type of resources

 Data identifying landscape areas (shown as polygons) attributed with type of mass movement e.g. landslip.
 The scale of the data is 1:50 000 scale.
 Onshore coverage is provided for all of England, Wales, Scotland and the Isle of Man.
 Mass movement describes areas where deposits have moved down slope under gravity to form landslips.
 These landslips can affect bedrock, superficial or artificial ground.
 Mass movement deposits are described in the BGS Rock Classification Scheme Volume 4.
 However the data also includes foundered strata, where ground has collapsed due to subsidence (this is not described in the Rock Classification Scheme).
 Caution should be exercised with this data; historically BGS has not always recorded mass movement events and due to the dynamic nature of occurrence significant changes may have occurred since the data was released.
 The data are available in vector format (containing the geometry of each feature linked to a database record describing their attributes) as ESRI shapefiles and are available under BGS data licence.

-This presentation on the UKCCSRC Call 1 project, UK Bio-CCS CAP, was presented at the Cranfield Biannual, 22.04.15.
-Grant number: UKCCSRC-C1-38.
+This presentation on the UKCCSRC Call 1 project, Determination of water Solubility in CO2 Mixtures, was presented at the Cranfield Biannual, 22.04.15.
+Grant number: UKCCSRC-C1-21.